 1. The OFFICIAL Full RV Nomads Movie by EPIC Nomad TV

-This movie is a fantastic place to jump off from when you begin to explore the RV lifestyle and start looking for blogs or YouTube channels for more information.
+This movie is a fantastic place to jump off from when you begin to explore the RV lifestyle.
+After watching, start looking for blogs or YouTube channels for more information.

-The RV Nomads movie was created by Shane Synder and Audrey Callahan in an effort to explain the reason behind why so many people decide to uproot their safe life and begin a new life as a full time RV nomad.
+The RV Nomads movie was created by Shane Synder and Audrey Callahan.
+They wanted to explain the reason behind why so many people decide to uproot their safe life and begin a new life as a full time RV nomad.

-This movie introduces you to a lot of people in the RV life system.
-There are in-person interviews with RVers, bloggers, business folks, and club executives.
-Many of the blogs and YouTube channels I will be talking about in this article were actually featured in this movie.
+This movie introduces you to a lot of people in the RV lifestyle.
+You’ll learn from in-person interviews with RVers, bloggers, business folks, and club executives.
+Many of the blogs and YouTube channels I talk about in this article were actually featured in this movie.

-Some of the RVers in this movie are retired and free to just travel around, but most of them are raising families or are too young to have retired.
+Some of the RVers in this movie are retired and free to just travel around.
+Most of them are raising families or are too young to have retired.
 This means that they need to find a way to make money while they travel on the road.

-This film goes into how many of them continue to work on the road and all of the different options you have if you chose to do this.
+This film goes into how many of them continue to work on the road.
+It also shows all of the different options you have if you chose to do this.

-This movie is definitely worth a watch even if you are only lightly considering the possibility of maybe someday RVing a bit.
+This movie is great even if you are only considering the possibility of RVing a bit.
 There are great stories, advice, and stellar people.

 2. The Reality of #VanLife by Forrest Stevens

 Technically, this amateur YouTube documentary by Forrest Stevens is about van life and how people go about pursuing that dream.
-Although this documentary is not about RVing, van life is really only one step away from RV life, and you can learn a lot from these people as well.
+This documentary is not about RVing.
+But in my mind, van life is really only one step away from RV life.
+You can learn a lot from these people as well.

 Full-time van life, just like full-time RV life, thrives on minimalism and, at times, a false image.
-Minimalist lifestyles often look very glamorous on social media platforms and you can get the wrong ideas about this sort of lifestyle if you just read blogs, watch videos, and surf social media that only show the good parts.
+Minimalist lifestyles often look very glamorous on social media platforms.
+You can get the wrong ideas about this sort of lifestyle if you just read blogs, watch videos, and surf social media that only show the good parts.